Efficient Computation of Voronoi Diagrams Using Point-in-Cell Tests: Preliminaries

-Our task is to compute a set of triangle/tetrahedron-cell intersections as fast as possible.
-This requires an efficient search for pairs of triangles/tetrahedra and Voronoi cells that intersect with each other.
-Such triangle/tetrahedron-cell pairs can be easily found by a propagation approach~\cite{Yan2009-Remeshing, Yan2013-ClippedVoronoi}.
+Our task is to compute a set of simplex-cell intersections as fast as possible.
+This requires an efficient search for pairs of simplices and Voronoi cells that intersect with each other.
+Such simplex-cell pairs can be easily found by a propagation approach~\cite{Yan2009-Remeshing, Yan2013-ClippedVoronoi}.

-The intermediate and final results of each triangle/tetrahedron-cell intersection are both a polygon/polytope, and we can attach a flag to each edge/face of the polygon/polytope to achieve the propagation.
-For an edge/face of polygon/polytope $\mathcal{P}$, if it is shared by $\mathcal{P}$ and a domain triangle/tetrahedron $\mathcal{T}_b$, its flag is set as $(-1)\times$ the index of $\mathcal{T}_b$, i.e., $-b$, while if it is shared by $\mathcal{P}$ and a Voronoi cell $\Omega_j$, its flag is set as the index of the cell, i.e., $j$.
-Thus, the edge/face flags of each triangle/tetrahedron $\mathcal{T}_a \in \mathcal{M}$ can be initialized by using the indices of the adjacent triangles/tetrahedra, see Fig.\ref{fig:geometry}(a).
-If $\mathcal{T}_a$ intersects with the Voronoi cell $\Omega_i$, the intersection $\mathcal{P}_{a, i}$ can be generated after several clippings.
+The intermediate and final results of each simplex-cell intersection are both a polygon/polytope, and we can attach a flag to each edge/face of the polygon/polytope to achieve the propagation.
+For an edge/face of polygon/polytope $\mathcal{P}$, if it is shared by $\mathcal{P}$ and a domain simplex $\mathcal{T}_b$, its flag is set as $(-1)\times$ the index of $\mathcal{T}_b$, i.e., $-b$, while if it is shared by $\mathcal{P}$ and a Voronoi cell $\Omega_j$, its flag is set as the index of the cell, i.e., $j$.
+Thus, the edge/face flags of each simplex $\mathcal{T}_a \in \mathcal{M}$ can be initialized by using the indices of the adjacent simplices, see Fig.\ref{fig:geometry}(a).
+If $\mathcal{T}_a$ intersects with a Voronoi cell $\Omega_i$, the intersection $\mathcal{P}_{a, i}$ can be generated after several clippings.
 Each valid clipping will produce a new edge/face, its flag is set as the index of the neighboring site related to the clipping, see Fig.\ref{fig:geometry}(b).
-Once the intersection $\mathcal{P}_{a,i}$ is finally generated, its edge/face flags indicate either the neighboring Voronoi cells of $\Omega_i$ intersected with $\mathcal{T}_a$, or the adjacent triangles/tetrahedra of $\mathcal{T}_a$ intersected with $\Omega_i$, so that other triangle/tetrahedron-cell pairs can be obtained quickly using edge/face flags of $\mathcal{P}_{a,i}$.
+Once the intersection $\mathcal{P}_{a,i}$ is finally generated, its edge/face flags indicate either the neighboring Voronoi cells of $\Omega_i$ intersected with $\mathcal{T}_a$, or the adjacent simplices of $\mathcal{T}_a$ intersected with $\Omega_i$, so that other simplex-cell pairs can be obtained quickly using edge/face flags of $\mathcal{P}_{a,i}$.